vsrinivas/fuchsia/docs/ipc-design/mbmq-model.md

     2 and currently readable from endpoint 1), they are moved onto the given MsgQueue.

-    For MBOs: When given an MBO, this sets the associated MsgQueue for the MBO, onto which `zx_mbo_send_reply()` will enqueue the MBO with the given key value.
+    For MBOs: When given the CallersRef for an MBO, this sets the associated MsgQueue for the MBO, onto which `zx_mbo_send_reply()` will enqueue the MBO with the given key value.
 The MBO must be in the `owned_by_caller` state.

 *   `zx_mbo_send_reply(calleesref)`